sifodyas/sifodyas/README.md

 ## About
 Sifodyas is a system based on Kernel/Bundle mechanic, that allow to separate and box features in package mode while giving them possibility to share and use services and parameters through a common container, and allow to load them asynchronously without blocking the browser.
+See [the documentation](doc/) for architectural details and implementations examples.

 ## Upgrade
 See the [Upgrade](./UPGRADE.md) file for more informations.